 TickPick has the most detailed Chase Field seating chart page available.
 Whether you are looking for the best seats for a Diamondbacks game, concert, or the Cactus Bowl, we have all the interactive seating maps covered.
-Details include live seat views, row numbers, seat numbers, obstructed views, club seating information, parking information, and much more!No hidden service fees.
-Guaranteed lowest prices on the web.
+Details include live seat views, row numbers, seat numbers, obstructed views, club seating information, parking information, and much more!No service fees.
+100% BuyerTrust Guarantee.

 Be honest and raise your hand if you’ve ever fantasized about being able to dive into a pool to beat the heat while attending a baseball game in the sweltering summer heat.
-Well, those who built Chase Field surely had Arizona natives in mind when they designed the venue, just like we had Arizona Diamondbacks fans in […]Read More →
+Those who built Chase Field surely had Arizona natives in mind when they designed the venue, just like we had Arizona Diamondbacks fans ...Read More →

 The interactive Chase Field seating chart includes the row numbers for each section (just hover over the section).Note, the 100s sections typically begin with row 21 and end with row 40.
 On average, the 200s sections begin at row 1 and end at row 11.
 In the 300s sections the first row is usually 1 and the last row is 40.